it-dept-cis/Essential-Guide-to-Election-Security/docs/source/bp/encrypt_data_in_transit.rst

    * Use SSH2, not Telnet
    * Use RDP, not VNC

 #.
-Use the highest version of these protocols compatible with your systems, for instance TLS v1.2 or 1.3, not TLS 1.1 or 1.0.
+Use an up-to-date version of these protocols compatible with your systems, for instance TLS v1.2 or 1.3, not TLS 1.1 or 1.0.
 #.
 Set defaults for these protocols and versions wherever possible throughout your systems.
 #.
 Impose the same encryption requiremens on vendors and other partners as you use yourselves.